1999 Indianapolis Colts season

 Despite completing a great turnaround from 3–13 to 13–3, the Colts would go on to lose to the eventual AFC Champion Tennessee Titans in the Divisional Round of the playoffs.
 After the 1999 season, the Colts never reached the top of the AFC East again, moving to the new AFC South division in 2002.

+In the 1999 NFL Draft the Colts selected Right Guard Brandon Burlsworth.
+Tragically, days before he signed with the Colts and being named a starter, he was killed in a road accident with a semitruck.

 Offseason

 The Colts made a major trade on April 16 when they sent Marshall Faulk, who rushed for over 1,300 yards and caught 86 passes in 1998, to the St. Louis Rams for two draft picks.